 We believe in each person’s inherent potential.
 Many Chicago students face complex issues like poverty and community violence that impact their learning.
 We are doing our part to help each child we serve to overcome those obstacles and have a fair chance in life to succeed.

 At CIS of Chicago we strive to be principled with our decision-making and our actions.
 Honesty, accountability and dependability are non-negotiables for us.
 They are keystones to doing good work – and to building trust within our organization and among our partners.

-Since our founding in 1988, CIS of Chicago has worked to prevent dropout by serving more than 900,000 Chicago public school students, connecting them to essential programs and services to help them overcome barriers to learning and succeed in life.
-Here’s a look back at some of our achievements during the past four decades.
+Since our founding in 1988, CIS of Chicago has worked to prevent dropout by serving more than 1 million Chicago public-school students, connecting them to essential programs and services to help them overcome barriers to learning and succeed in life.